-- The impact of the COVID-19 pandemic on the Group. - Approved the submission of three tenders in excess of US\$300 million each. - · Received regular updates on the progress made in relation to the closure of the Middle East operations. - Received regular updates on all the major commercial matters within the Group.
+- Dealt with the continued impact of the Covid-19 pandemic on the group's businesses. - Approved the acquisition of JJ White. - Approved the submission of two tenders more than US\$300m each. - Received regular updates on the closure of the Middle East operations. - Received regular updates on all the major commercial matters within the Group.

-Committees of the Board
+Committees of the board

 The Board has set up several sub-committees to assist it in the discharge of its duties.
-Each committee of the Board has a formal term of reference that sets out its role, powers and responsibilities.
-The committee chairman reports to the Board on key issues covered at the meeting.
+Each committee of the Board has a formal term of reference that sets out its role. powers and responsibilities.
+The committee chairperson reports back to the Board on key issues covered at the meeting.

-A committee report, including areas of focus during the reporting period, follows on the next page.
+A committee report, including key areas of focus during the reporting period, follows on the next pages

-The audit & sustainability report is included in the annual financial statements
+ONLINE The audit committee report is included in the Annual Financial Statements

-The social & ethics committee chairman report is included in the sustainability report.
+ONLINE The social & ethics committee chairman's report is included in the sustainability report